Our Team

 Since 2003, Allyson has served as the executive director of the Gila Resources Information Project and the co-founder and program director for the Silver City Watershed Keepers since its creation.
 Allyson graduated with a BA in biology from Colby College and a Master of Environmental Management in Resource Economics and Policy from Duke University School of the Environment.
 She has nearly 30 years of experience in environmental protection, conservation, and advocacy, including 12 years with the US Environmental Protection Agency in North Carolina and El Paso, TX.
 She has worked extensively with local communities in the borderlands to resolve environmental problems, including binational air quality management, mining environmental impacts, water quality and water supply concerns, and community-wide initiatives on climate change and sustainability.

-Pick it up – Toss No Mas Coordinator
+Silver City Watershed Keepers Project Coordinator / Pick it Up Toss No Mas Coordinator